cobratbq/otrr/README.md

 - ☑ No logic for managing multiple accounts:
   _We keep this separated and up to the client to implement if necessary.
 Essentially, just tying the `Session` to the corresponding chat account logic is sufficient, and any management on top of that risks prescribing a certain structure for the host application (e.g. chat application)._
-- ☐ Errors do not propagate too far s.t. details leak to the client.
-- ☐ Threading design choices and in-logic callbacks (into client) are not too restricting (i.e. cause problems)
-- ☐ Need thread-safety for top-level API?
-- ☐ API and logic for managing multiple accounts, keys, policies.
+- ☐ API for managing multiple accounts, keys, policies?
 - ☐ ..

 __Known issues__: